Chronic Pain

 Pain is a normal and necessary biological signal.
 It tells the body something is wrong and prompts action.
 But when pain persists long after the injury or condition that caused it has been treated, or when it develops from nerve and tissue damage that has no clear resolution, it stops being a warning signal and becomes the condition itself.

 Chronic pain is broadly defined as pain lasting three months or longer.
 It affects more Americans than diabetes, heart disease, and cancer combined.
 It is the leading cause of long-term disability in the United States and one of the most undertreated conditions in modern medicine.
-Yet for a significant subset of patients, the pain is not just persistent.
-It is neuropathic, meaning it originates from damage or dysfunction in the nervous system itself, and it does not respond reliably to the medications and interventions that work for other pain types.

 Understanding what type of chronic pain you have, where it originates, and why it has not responded to standard treatment is the foundation for finding the right path forward.